BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 In @ref:[Step 4](try-nexus.md#step-4-organize-and-visualize-cells-in-nexus-fusion), you'll learn to organize your data on the web for easier sharing and publishing.
 You'll use Nexus Fusion on the Sandbox deployment.

+In @ref:[Step 5](try-nexus.md#step-5-finding-similar-datasets-using-recommendations), you'll learn to prepare your data in order to search for similar datasets across the data your have integrated in Blue Brain Nexus.

 Let's go!

 > You can use the side menu to navigate between the page's sections.